cloudflare/cloudflare-docs/content/style-guide/grammar/punctuation-marks-and-symbols/dashes.md

 Examples:

-+ Cookies provide saved information about a user’s session to establish a “state” — in most cases, identity — as your browser makes a request.
++ Cookies provide saved information about a user's session to establish a "state" — in most cases, identity — as your browser makes a request.

 + Embed yourself in the team — the best results will come when trust is built.